Reed-Statistics/thesis_white/writing/research_log.md

 * Wrote content for the context chapter

-* Sketched the methods chapter
+* Wrote content for the methods chapter

 ### Upcoming Work

 * (Once we get the population level data) set up all the models, run them, and save as R data object for analysis.

-* More writing in methods
+* More writing in methods.
+Maybe extensions to context?
+Really curious to hear what I should be trying to expand on there.

 ### Points of confusion

 * I had a lot of trouble making the context chapter longer.
 I wrote over it a few times and often changed things significantly, but whenever I would end up writing more than a few pages it would get "off topic" in the sense that I would be diving into things that are more suited for a methods chapter.

+* I have a few logistical questions as well.

 Fall, Week 11